-Now suppose a slightly different and new modulation rule is defined to alter the proportions of timing intervals for an interval of time, λ .
+Now suppose the modulation rule shown in Figure 15.a is modified to alter the proportions of timing intervals for the modulatory period λ .
 The new modulation rule increases δ_B and decreases β_B equally but in opposite ways (Figure 18.a).
 As shown in Figure 18.b, a modulation input governed by the new modulation rule is added to timing device B. The effect of a pulse through the modulation input (the modulation pulse) is shown in Figure 18.c.
 There is a shifting of a period of time from the timing interval β of the refractory condition to that of δ , the responding condition.
 This shift changes the situation from that shown in Figure 15.b to that shown in Figure 15.c.
-The shifted period of time is relatively small but it changes the overall activity of the pair of coupled timing devices, constituting a phase change.
+The shifted period of time is relatively small but it changes the overall activity of the pair of coupled timing devices; accordingly, the slightly shifted period of time causes a phase change.

-Figure 18: a modulation rule for controlling coupled timing devices a.
-Cycles of conditions compared (timing device B)
+Figure 18: a modulation rule for controlling coupled timing devices

 Suppose the assembly in Figure 18.b has the δ and β timing intervals of the assembly shown in Figure 17.b and, at t=0, there is both a pulse incident onto timing device A through the trigger input and also a pulse incident through the modulation input.
+(Conceivably, both pulses are produced by an advanced timing device that has two outputs which connect to timing devices in the coupled pair through different kinds of junctions, one providing the trigger input and one providing the modulation input.)
 The assembly operates like that shown in Figure 17.c from t=0 to t= λ .
 The assembly will produce a pulse train with a pulsecount approximately equal to λ/τ (in the example τ =2.0).